 “All brothers and sisters of the word are welcome here”

 The first two lessons are the basic of the copywriting.
 Let’s say that they’re the nature of copywriting and how brand-writing fits into this context.
 Once the reader gets familiar with the basics, the next step is how to create a copy.
 The core of the lesson is the planning process.
 In here, writers convey a series of different techniques to identify the problem, the solution and the purposes of the Ad copy.

-The lessons third and fourth are rather interesting.
+The lessons third and fourth are interesting.
 Memorability is the main course of the third chapter.
-To get it, the copywriter in training needs to use the imagination, while mastering the words in a playful way.
+To get it, the copyriter in training needs to use the imagination, by mastering the words in a playful way.
 Thus, the ad copy will be able to connect with its audience.
 It’s all about the ‘twisting language just a little (p.
 53).
 The ground of the fourth lesson is on Orwell’s essay, ‘Politics and the English language’.
 Writers show us the best practice for writing a clear piece of copy, making it as meaningful as possible.